vseryakov/backendjs/README.md

         ./rc.backend init-backend

 * to compile the binary module and all required dependencies just type ```make```
+    * for ImageMagick to work propely it needs some dependencies to be installed:

+	    port install libpng jpeg librsvg tiff jasper lcms2

     * to see the actual compiler setting during compile the following helps:

             make V=1